kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 Integrations into external systems usually need authentication details dealing with sensitive data.
 To handle that data properly in secrets, the `LogPipeline` supports the reference of Secrets.
 The key-value entries of the Secrets can be mapped to environment variables of the Fluent Bit Pods, and with that, are available for usage in [placeholder expressions](https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/variables).

+To leverage data provided by a Kubernetes Secrets in a custom output definition, use placeholder expressions for the data provided by the Secret and then specify the actual mapping to the keys of the Secret in the `variables` section, like in:

 ```yaml
 kind: LogPipeline
 apiVersion: telemetry.kyma-project.io/v1alpha1